oguzhanet/ReCapProject/README.md

 - TransactionAsepct <br/>
 You can understand better if you examine the classes in the concrete folder in the business layer.

+## Database objects
+- Brand
+- Car
+- CarImage
+- Color
+- Customer
+- FakeCard
+- Rental
+- OperationClaim(In the core layer)
+- UserOperationClaim(In the core layer)
+- User(In the core layer)

 ## Nuget Packages and Their Versions
 - Autofac - Version = v6.1.0
 - Autofac.Extensions.DependencyInjection - Version = v7.1.0